Joseph Ogundemuren – Building Safety Manager

 Hear from employees of Clarion Housing Group on how they have enhanced their skills, followed new opportunities and progressed their careers.

-Joseph Ogundemuren is an Operations Manager for Estate Services.
+Joseph Ogundemuren is a Building Safety Manager.
 He started his career at Clarion in April 2011 as a Security Officer.

 What is your current role?

-I’m an Operations Manager for Estate Services.
+I’m a Building Safety Manager.
 My role involves strategically and operationally leading all aspects of Estate Services within three diverse London Boroughs.

 I manage both static and mobile front-line teams who are responsible for keeping our estates safe, clean and well maintained for customers.
 I really enjoy working with my team and being able to assist and give advice to colleagues across the business.